William758/DiluvianArtifact/README.md

 # DiluvianArtifact

-Artifact of the Diluvian - Enables all Diluvian modifiers.
+Artifact of Diluvian - Enables all Diluvian modifiers.

 ![effects](https://i.imgur.com/YE3KlYn.png)

 Artifact of the Eclipse - Enables all Eclipse modifiers.

-Artifact of the Instability - Spending too long in a stage causes an endless stream of meteors to rain down from the sky.
+Artifact of Instability - Spending too long in a stage causes an endless stream of meteors to rain down from the sky.

 ## Credits: